 To conclude, by giving yourself a chance to be in someone else’s shoes, you get to see reality from their perspective.
 You can still be yourself when you build a capacity to love your culture and respect others’ cultures.
 When people decide to resist selfishness, they will be able to have a further understanding of the history of humanity and the reasons why each and every one of us has their own practices.
-As a result, we see the world using the same lenses, thus have a common understandings of the world, how it is shaped and how it evolves around time.
+As a result, we see the world using the same lenses, thus have a common understanding of the world, how it is shaped and how it evolves as time goes by.